iamistiyak/FileIngestionSchemaValidation_DG/README.md

 ---

 ## Using Dask:
-python
-Copy
-Edit
 import dask.dataframe as dd
 from google.colab import drive import time import os

-# Mount Google Drive
+#Mount Google Drive
 drive.mount('/content/drive')

-# Update this path to match your actual file location in Drive
+#Update this path to match your actual file location in Drive
 file_path = '/content/drive/MyDrive/DataAnalysis/Internship/DataGlaciers/Week-6/yellow-tripdata-2025-01.csv'

-# Check if file exists (optional but helpful for debugging)
+#Check if file exists (optional but helpful for debugging)
 if not os.path.exists(file_path):
     raise FileNotFoundError(f"File not found at: {file_path}")